From Russia with Love (film): Later reviews

-In his 1986 book, Danny Peary described From Russia with Love as "an excellent, surprisingly tough and gritty James Bond film" which is "refreshingly free of the gimmickry that would characterise the later Bond films, and Connery and Bianchi play real people.
+In his 1986 book Guide for the Film Fanatic, Danny Peary described From Russia with Love as "an excellent, surprisingly tough and gritty James Bond film" which is "refreshingly free of the gimmickry that would characterise the later Bond films, and Connery and Bianchi play real people.
 We worry about them and hope their relationship will work out ...
 Shaw and Lotte Lenya are splendid villains.
 Both have exciting, well-choreographed fights with Connery.
 Actors play it straight, with excellent results."

 Film critic James Berardinelli cited this as his favourite Bond film, writing "Only From Russia with Love avoids slipping into the comic book realm of Goldfinger and its successors while giving us a sampling of the familiar Bond formula (action, gadgets, women, cars, etc.).
 From Russia with Love is effectively paced and plotted, features a gallery of detestable rogues (including the ultimate Bond villain, Blofeld), and offers countless thrills".

 In June 2001 Neil Smith of BBC Films called it "a film that only gets better with age".
 In 2004, Total Film magazine named it the ninth-greatest British film of all time, making it the only James Bond film to appear on the list.
-In 2006, Jay Antani of Filmcritic praised the film's "impressive staging of action scenes", while IGN listed it as second-best Bond film ever, behind only Goldfinger.
+In 2006, Jay Antani of Filmcritic praised the film's "impressive staging of action scenes", while IGN listed it as second-best Bond film, behind Goldfinger.
 That same year, Entertainment Weekly put the film at ninth among Bond films, criticising the slow pace.
 When the "James Bond Ultimate Collector's Set" was released in November 2007 by MGM, Norman Wilner of MSN chose From Russia with Love as the best Bond film.
 Conversely, in his book about the Bond phenomenon, The Man With the Golden Touch, British author Sinclair McKay states "I know it is heresy to say so, and that some enthusiasts regard From Russia With Love as the Holy Grail of Bond, but let's be searingly honest – some of it is crashingly dull."